Feromond/DevOps_Repository_Sync/README.md

 The executable should sit in the same directory as the config.toml file to run things correctly.

-Future updates will include the ability to modify the refresh time in the config, and will also allow config selection of whether to create a visible terminal window or to allow a background task to run on the machine.
+Future updates will include ~~the ability to modify the refresh time in the config~~ (DONE), and will also allow config selection of whether to create a visible terminal window or to allow a background task to run on the machine.

 > Note this script works currently on MacOS but is only designed and tested for Windows.